eerotal/LibreSignage/README.rst

 the LibreSignage build system only supports Debian.

 1. Install software needed for building LibreSignage.
-You will need the following packages: ``git, apache2, php7.2, pandoc ruby-sass, npm``.
-   On Debian Stretch all other packages except *npm* can installed by running ``sudo apt install git apache2 php7.2 pandoc ruby-sass``.
+You will need the following packages: ``git, apache2, php7.2, pandoc, npm, make``.
+On Debian Stretch all other packages except *npm* can installed by running ``sudo apt install git apache2 php7.2 pandoc make``.
+Note the following:

+     * PHP needs to be version 7.2.
+     * GNU Make needs to be version 4.0 or newer.
+     * The recommended *npm* version is 6.4.x.
 Currently *npm* is only available in the Debian Sid repos and even there the package is so old it doesn't work correctly.
 You can, however, install npm manually.
 See `6.
 How to install NPM`_ for more info.

+   More detailed build dependency versions are listed in `12.
+Build system dependencies`_.
 There are also some optional dependencies:

    * If you want to enable video thumbnail generation, you'll need to install ``ffmpeg`` and ``ffprobe``.
 On Debian you can